tapdata/tapdata-docs/docs/prerequisites/mysql.md

 <Content />

 MySQL is the most widely used open-source relational database, serving as the data storage solution for many websites, applications, and commercial products.
-This document will guide you through adding an MySQL data source in Atlas-View
+This document will guide you through adding an MySQL data source in TapView

 ```mdx-code-block
 import Tabs from '@theme/Tabs';